-- NOTICE: To help prevent damage to the system board, you must remove the main battery from the battery bay before you begin working inside the computer. - 1 Follow the procedures in "Before You Begin" on page 113. - 2 Remove the card screw. - 3 Using your fingers or a plastic scribe, carefully pull the card out of the compartment so that you can disconnect the card from its cable and remove it from the computer. - 4 To replace the card, connect the card to the cable and then carefully insert the card into the compartment. - 5 Replace the card screw.
+- 1 Follow the procedures in "Before You Begin" on page 109. - 2 If you have not already removed the battery, do so now.
+Slide and hold the battery-bay latch release on the bottom of the computer, and then remove the battery from the bay. - 3 Open the card door and remove it from the computer. - 4 Pull the card out of the compartment so that you can disconnect the card from its cable and remove it from the computer. - To replace the card, connect the card to the cable and then carefully insert it into the compartment. - Replace the card door by inserting the small center tab into the notch at the base of the compartment and snapping the card into place.